 Command Mnemonic Function ACCEPT Controls printing of operator originated messages at the user's terminal.
 ACQUIRE Requests additional resources.
 ADJUST Modifies DCB assignments during a job step.
 ATITLE Inserts a title into the accounting record generated for a job, or deletes a previously assigned title.
 BACKUP Qualifies a file to be saved on backup tape storage. ВАТСН Submits one or more jobs for batch execution.
 BUILD Invokes the EDIT processor to create a file.
 BYE Terminates an on-line session and disconnects the terminal.
 The OFF command is a synonym.
-CANCEL Deletes a job from the batch job queue, aborts the processing of an exeucting job, or deletes a job's output from the output queue.
-CHECK Shows the status of jobs in the batch queue, jobs executing and jobs awaiting output.
+CANCEL Deletes a job from the batch job queue, aborts the processing of an executing job, or deletes a job's output from the output queue. СНЕСК Shows the status of jobs in the batch queue, jobs executing and jobs awaiting output.
 COMMENT Controls the listing of diagnostic output.
 CONTINUE Resumes an interrupted activity, and terminates interrupt mode.
-The GO and PROCEED commands are synonyms. Сору Transfers data between peripherals.
+The GO and PROCEED commands are synonyms.
+COPY Transfers data between peripherals.
 DATE Requests a display of the time and date.
-The TIME command is a synonym.
-DEFAULT Establishes or rescinds default data replacement specifications.
-DELETE Deletes disk files.
-DELTA Invokes DELTA after execution is interrupted.
+The TIME L command is a synonym.

 Table A-1.
-IBEX Commands
+IBEX Comman